Bobcat Bite: Origins

 The historic building that housed Bobcat Bite was originally a trading post.
 It later became a gun shop, until Rene Clayton and her daughter, Mitzi Clayton/Panzer, converted it into a restaurant.
 The Bobcat Bite has been variously featured in newspapers, television, and other such media, and has been referred to by said media as "...the place to go for a green chili cheeseburger."

-The name of the establishment is in reference to alleged accounts that tell of bobcats descending from the surrounding hills so as to visit "bobcat-friendly" diners, which would, reportedly, serve the animals fresh scraps of food.
+The name of the establishment is in reference to alleged accounts that tell of bobcats descending from the surrounding hills.
+The purpose is to visit "bobcat-friendly" diners, which would, reportedly, serve the animals fresh scraps of food.

 Reception

-During its time under the Eckre family's management, Bobcat Bite was well-known among the citizens, visitors, and tourists of Santa Fe, New Mexico, and has been named in several articles, including those contained within the Albuquerque Journal, the Chicago Tribune, and The New York Times.
-Bobcat Bite also appeared in the 2004 documentary Hamburger America, and was mentioned in the Food Network's program, "Top American Restaurants: Bon Appétit picks the best", hosted by Alton Brown, in 2007.
+During its time under the Eckre family's management, Bobcat Bite has been named in several articles, including those contained within the Albuquerque Journal, the Chicago Tribune, and The New York Times.
+Bobcat Bite also appeared in the 2004 documentary Hamburger America.
+The restaurant in 2007 was mentioned in the Food Network's program Top American Restaurants: Bon Appétit Picks the Best, hosted by Alton Brown.
 Bobcat Bite was featured in the 2012 episode "New Mexico" on Bizarre Foods America.
 Host Andrew Zimmern ranks it in his top 3 hamburgers.